How Do Cryptocurrency Wallets Work?

 Hot wallets v. cold wallets — what’s the difference?

-A hot wallet is considered to be any wallet that has a connection to the Internet.
-A cold wallet is considered to be any wallet that has no connection to the Internet — i.e. your public and private key are saved on a device or printed on a piece of paper.
+A hot wallet has a constant connection to the Internet.
+A cold wallet can be disconnected to the Internet — i.e. your public and private key are saved on a device or printed on a piece of paper.

 A cold wallet still requires a client software that runs on a desktop computer.
 However, when not in use, a cold wallet can be taken offline (not connected to a computer).
 You can still receive cryptocurrencies even if your cold wallet is not connected to the Internet.